Recovering Addict finds “HOPE” from rehab in Joburg

 My mom started experiencing feelings of deep regret for not having been around for much of my childhood.
 She now began to throw me with heaps of money in an attempt to make up for the lost time wasted.
 Often working 21 hour nights to ensure that had everything I wanted…materially.

-When I first started experimenting with alcohol at the age 14.
+When I first started experimenting with alcohol at the age of 14.

 I had now become incredible, I could talk to women and people actually seemed to like me.